 - There’s so much to see and do!
 How can you possibly find time to work?

 - We never know how good our internet signal will be from one day to the next.
 If you haven’t caught on yet, I’m a web designer.
 Internet is non-negotiable.
+(BUT we’ve found a few tricks for being off-grid and not having to be tied to a campground to get wifi).

 - We’re entrepreneurs.
 New ideas and opportunities pop up ALL THE TIME! (ok, this may not be specific to RVing, but the more you travel, the more new and exciting opportunities you’ll find!)